tylermong/magellan-tsp/magellan-tsp/src/main/report.md

  •	Tyler and Alexis—the most experienced programmers—were designated as the primary code reviewers, ensuring consistency, quality, and correctness across the codebase.

- •	Tyler also generated seeded runs for the group, providing consistent baselines that improved the comparability and reliability of our algorithmic evaluations.

  •	Alexis, who proposed the initial idea for the project, served as the project lead, guiding design choices, coordinating major tasks, and helping ensure cohesive integration.

  •	Tasnim, whose strengths lie in mathematics, was tasked with implementing Haversine Distance, a core component used by all algorithms that required accurate geographic distance computation.